piperun/billybot/README.md

 ## Deprecation
 - Any EOL feature or at the very least restructure it to be a module and not part of the bot
+- Any mentioning of G2A within the bot - due to questionable business practices

 ## Coming soon
 - rewrite of the code to try and be more modular nad have a package like oriented system